Last Updated on November 26, 2022 by Andrew Pirie

 How the High Jump Evolved: History of the Evolution of the High Jump

-The First recorded High Jump operation was in Scotland within the 1800s.
+The First recorded High Jump operation was in Scotland in the 1800s.
 Early jumpers used either a straight-on approach or a scissors technique.

 Around the turn of the twentieth century, techniques began to modernize, the high jump’s operation beginning with the Irish-American Michael Sweeney’s Japanese cut-off.

 While taking off just like the scissors.
 However, extending his back and flattening out over the bar.
 Hence Sweeney achieved a lot of economic clearance and raised the global record to 1.97 m (6 foot five 1⁄2 in) in 1895.

 Another American, George Horine, developed an even more efficient technique, the Western roll.
 Hence In this style, the bar is again approached on a diagonal.
 While the inner leg is used for the take-off, and the outer leg is thrust up to lead the body sideways over the bar.

 Consequently, Horine increased the world standard to 2.01 m (6ft 7 in) in 1912.
 Especially relevant is his technique was predominant through the Berlin Olympics of 1936.
-In which Cornelius Johnson won the event at 2.03 m (6 ft 8 in).
+Cornelius Johnson won the event at 2.03 m (6 ft 8 in).

 American and Soviet jumpers held the playing field for the next four decades.
 And they pioneered the evolution of the straddle technique.
 Finally, straddle jumpers took off as in the Western roll.

 But rotated their (belly-down) torso around the bar, obtaining the most economical clearance up to that time.
 Straddle-jumper Charles Dumas was the first to clear 2.13 m (or 7 feet) in 1956.